wmfs/tymly-website/docs/guide/README.md

 ### Seed data

-As above, Tymly models are just a description of data that can be expected at a later point.
-In certain circumstances it might be useful to "seed" a model with some initial content, as defined within a [blueprint](#blueprints).
+As above, Tymly models are just a description of the data that can be expected to be thrown at it sometime later.
+In certain circumstances it might be useful to "seed" a model with some default data.

 * For example, Ordnance Survey's amazing [AddressBase products](https://www.ordnancesurvey.co.uk/business-and-government/products/addressbase-products.html) provide data relating to all properties, streets, land etc. throughout the UK.
-Within AddressBase, it's mandatory for each of these millions of entities to be associated with a value from a [500-strong set of classifications](https://www.ordnancesurvey.co.uk/docs/product-schemas/addressbase-plus-premium-classification-codes.zip).
+Within AddressBase, all these millions of entities need to be associated with a value from a [500-strong set of classifications](https://www.ordnancesurvey.co.uk/docs/product-schemas/addressbase-plus-premium-classification-codes.zip).

-When West Midlands Fire Service set about configuring a companion [Addressbase Premium blueprint](https://github.com/wmfs/addressbase-premium-blueprint), we used Tymy's [seed-data](https://github.com/wmfs/addressbase-premium-blueprint/blob/master/seed-data/addressbase-classifications.json) mechanism to populate data for the [classification](https://github.com/wmfs/addressbase-premium-blueprint/blob/master/models/addressbase-classifications.json) model.
+West Midlands Fire Service identified a need to use Ordnance Survey's gazetteer data as part of it's emergency mobilisation work, so set about configuring an [AddressBase Premium blueprint](https://github.com/wmfs/addressbase-premium-blueprint).
+As can be seen [here](https://github.com/wmfs/addressbase-premium-blueprint/blob/master/seed-data/addressbase-classifications.json), seed-data was used to populate the [classification](https://github.com/wmfs/addressbase-premium-blueprint/blob/master/models/addressbase-classifications.json) model.

-Once seed data is applied then the model is free to be maintained as usual.
+**Once seed data is applied then the model is free to be maintained as usual.**

-* Though not particularly relevant for Tymly Pizza (bespoke pizzas would ordinarily be created by users using admin forms), for the purposes of illustration let's seed the pizza model with some usual suspects:
+* Though not particularly relevant for Tymly Pizza (bespoke pizzas would ordinarily be created by users using admin forms), for the purposes of illustration let's seed the `pizza` model with some usual suspects:

 ``` bash
 tymly add seed-data --model pizza